emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 ## Naming conventions

-Plug-in names are derived from JAR file names.
-A name should be picked by a convention, different by plugin type.
-General idea is that from the JAR file name it should be clear what the plugin is about.
+Plugin names are derived from JAR file names.
+A naming convention defines how the name should be picked.
+Each plugin type has a different naming convention.
+General idea is that the JAR file name should say clearly what the plugin is about.

 A plugin JAR file name should be in the form of: